A Study of St Peter’s Church Tower

 There are two indications on the north wall of St Peter’s tower that there was once a clock in the tower: When the sun it at the optimum angle there is a distinct circular ring just below the north orifice, and one side of the orifice above it has been bricked up on the inside in the bell chamber...

 For one hundred years before 1980 the nearest building in the direction shielded acoustic in-fill was the village school.
-As bell ringing only normally takes place at weekends and on practice evenings and hardly ever during school hours, a posible explanation is that it could an indication that when the school was built in 1875 there was a striking clock in the Church tower that disturbed the children.
+As bell ringing only normally takes place at weekends and on practice evenings and hardly ever during school hours, a possible explanation is that it could an indication that when the school was built in 1875 there was a striking clock in the Church tower that disturbed the children.

 No signs of brackets or spindle holes, etc. have been found inside the tower, although some out of place redbrick patching up can be seen.
 The bell frame and the floor beneath it were replaced in 1951 and the walls in the upper parts of the tower were patched up and whitewashed, so these actions could well have destroyed any remaining evidence of a clock mechanism inside the tower.

-There are also clear signs that all of the outside of the tower has been re-pointed at some time in the past and this could well have have destroyed any other signs of dials on the other three sides.
+There are also clear signs that all of the outside of the tower has been re-pointed at some time in the past and this could well have destroyed any other signs of dials on the other three sides.

 Finally as a bell tower – when the tower was first built it had no more than four bells and maybe only had one.
 Peldon Church has a very similar looking 14th century bell tower but still has just one bell.
 The earliest Goldhanger record is from the time of the Reformation in 1549 when an inventory of Church Goods identified...